SaiffMoh/FastTravelGraph/README.md

 - The server fetches up to 5 offers for the chosen date and for the next 2 days (3 days total)
 - Offers are grouped and labeled by search_date
 - Each offer contains two legs when available: outbound and return

+## Flight offer selection
+- After displaying flight results, the system prompts the user to select a specific offer
+- Each offer is assigned a unique ID (e.g., OFFER_001, OFFER_002)
+- Users can select an offer by entering the corresponding Offer ID
+- The system validates the selection and provides confirmation

 ## CLI usage (interactive chat)
 From project root: